carlosguadian/datasciencecoursera/04_Reproducible_Research/week_1/03_structure_data_analysis_2.md

 -   Determine what data you can access
 -   Obtain the data
 -   Clean the data
--   Exploratory data analysis
--   Statistical prediction/modeling
--   Interpret results
--   Challenge results
--   Synthesize/write up results
--   Create reproducible code

-## Steps in a data analysis

--   Define the question
--   Define the ideal data set
--   Determine what data you can access
--   Obtain the data
--   Clean the data
 -   **Exploratory data analysis**
 -   **Statistical prediction/modeling**
 -   **Interpret results**